Welcome to the View from the Front podcast. If you just happened to stumble by, let me say a quick word about what we’re doing here.

 For those who don’t know, my name is Stan R. Mitchell, and I’m a prior Marine and journalist.

-Every week, I primarily do three things with my podcast:
+Every week, I primarily do three things:

 And if you love what I’m doing here, please sign up for email notifications.
 It’s FREE.
 Unless you choose to subscribe and support what I’m doing.
 It’s $5 per month should you choose that option, and you can cancel at any time.